jha1903/deep/README.md

 UGC NET is a vital step for academic enthusiasts, offering intellectual growth and professional stability.
 Aspiring candidates should stay updated on the application process and prepare rigorously for success.

 For a complete guide to UGC NET 2025, including the application form, eligibility, and exam pattern, visit this link((https://www.tmu.ac.in/blog/ugc-net-2025-application-form-dates-eligibility-and-exam-pattern)).

+JEE Main 2025: Key Changes in Exam Pattern"

+The JEE Main 2025 exam pattern has undergone some changes that candidates must be aware of to plan their preparation effectively.
+Here’s a quick overview.

+Paper Structure

+The exam consists of two papers: Paper 1 for B.E./B.Tech aspirants and Paper 2 for B.Arch/B.Planning courses.
+Paper 1 includes multiple-choice and numerical questions in physics, chemistry, and mathematics.

+Marking Scheme

+Each correct answer earns four marks, while one mark is deducted for incorrect answers in multiple-choice questions.
+Numerical questions, however, have no negative marking.

+Sessional Flexibility

+JEE Main 2025 will be conducted in multiple sessions, allowing candidates to improve their scores by attempting the exam more than once.

+Stay Updated

+For more details on the exam pattern and other important announcements, refer to [JEE Main 2025 Exam Dates Announced: Admit Card and Exam Pattern]([url](https://www.tmu.ac.in/blog/jee-main-2025-exam-dates-announced-admit-card-and-exam-pattern)).

+Adapting to these changes is crucial for scoring well in JEE Main 2025.